anton-rs/kona/crates/mpt/README.md

 # `kona-mpt`

-Utilities for interacting with and iterating through a merkle patricia trie
+Utilities for interacting with a merkle patricia trie in the client program.